 An alliance to bring all the grassroots efforts for change under one umbrella, backed by reputable and established social purpose organisations.
 It will be divided into various sectors such as (physical) wellness, community building, leadership development, autism support services, advocacy, research, career building etc. This will eventually become an integrated ecosystem of inclusive-minded parties that will expand outside the autism community to benefit the rest of society too.

 There will be a one “sign on” system where a participant can sign up to the entire ecosystem and give consent to participate in all the initiatives that they are eligible for.
 Autistics will “adopt” their favorite sector based on their interests, and be invited to be the ambassador of those sectors.

 Lots of small fry can become a giant whale to create change.
-Imagine the possibilities if researchers can use one large consolidated pool of candidates instead of having to recruit candidates by themselves, if community events can be combined into an integrated large Olympics style event broadcasted on prime time TV instead of many tiny separate ones, if many small social enterprises hiring autistics can come together to bid for a large national-level project.
+Imagine community crowdfunded insurance to cover those neglected by insurers, researchers using one large consolidated pool of candidates instead of having to recruit candidates by themselves, community events combined into an integrated large Olympics style event broadcasted on prime time TV instead of many tiny separate ones, small social enterprises hiring autistics biding jointly for a large national-level project.
 This alliance breaks down the silos within the autism community and gets all parties to be in sync with each other while following a mutually agreed masterplan for change.

 7) 7A Network: An international network focused on Asia for people to support each other’s autism projects

 Singapore is just a tiny city among the 52 territories in Asia.
 There is a need to form an international organisation that can outlive any single point of failure within the network, as well as to establish synergies with all the other stakeholders of the 3 billion strong Asian population.